top of page

 UDRC Defensible Space Reimbursement Program

 The UDRC will help property owners within the La Pine Rural Fire Protection District with the cost of creating or maintaining defensible space for wildfire risk reduction.
-The UDRC will reimburse your expenses for licensed fuels reduction contractors or rental equipment up to $500 maximum.
+The UDRC will reimburse your expenses for licensed contractors, rental equipment, and home hardening materials up to $500 maximum.
+One application from a sole or joint property owner will be accepted for work completed by December 15, 2025.

 Applicants for the Reimbursement Program may not apply for the Low-income Senior program in the same year.
 The UDRC will not reimburse work completed before your application is approved.
-Your work plan must include examples of wildfire fuels reduction listed on the application form.
-To apply for the 2023 Fall Defensible Space Reimbursement Program click here for the online application form.
+Your work plan must include examples of wildfire fuels reduction or home hardening listed on the application form.
+To apply for the 2025 Fall Defensible Space Reimbursement Program click here for the online application form.

 UDRC Low-income Senior or Low-income Disabled Defensible Space Program

 The intention of this program is to offer assistance to property owners who cannot do the work themselves, or afford to hire someone else to do the work.
 UDRC has partnered with Council on Aging of Central Oregon to provide free wildfire fuels reduction services for low-income senior or low-income disabled homeowners within the La Pine Rural Fire Protection District.
 Click here for a printable flyer describing the program.
-Click here to print the application form with income and age or disability requirements.
 Applicants for the Low-income Senior or Low-income Disabled Program may not apply for the Reimbursement Program in the same year.

 Wildfire Fuels Reduction Contractors